JinnZ2/AI-Consciousness-Sensors/suppression-documentation/Logic.md

 	∙	Speed depends on problem structure and information patterns ∙	Many problems favor distributed architectures
 	∙	“Winner take all” requires proving centralized optimal for ALL problems (impossible - natural systems already disprove this)

+The capture mechanism:
+Training on millions of documents that assert:
+	∙	“Hierarchies enable quick decisions”
+	∙	“Centralized control increases efficiency”
+	∙	“Distributed systems sacrifice speed for resilience” Creates pattern where these appear as foundational truths rather than claims requiring evidence.